HOME

 WG 4 Sustainment Logistic and facility-related analysis.
 Includes deploying and sustaining the force; enhancing and accelerating Soldier housing, barracks, and workplace facilities; materiel and fire sustainability, operational energy, distribution, equipment analysis, and test and evaluation.

 WG 5 Advances in OR, Data Science, and Technology New methods in operations research (OR), data integration and collection and applications of information technology to operations research problems.
+Includes artificial intelligence (AI) applications

-WG 6 Recruiting, Talent Management, and People Programs Improving predictive capabilities for recruiting, examining talent management and retention methods, analysis supporting consolidation of people programs, including acquisition, development, employment, and retention..
+WG 6 Recruiting, Talent Management, and People Programs Improving predictive capabilities for recruiting, examining talent management and retention methods, analysis supporting consolidation of people programs, including acquisition, development, employment, and retention.

 WG 8 Wargaming Existing and innovative wargaming techniques and tools, lessons learned, advances in analytical approaches, and data collection and synthesis.